Notice of Non-Discrimination:

 Web Accessibility Statement

 The University of Tampa is committed to ensuring that web and electronic communications on www.ut.edu and official university websites are accessible to individuals with disabilities.
 In that regard, UT uses the guidelines and standards for web presence under the Rehabilitation Act Section 508 and the WCAG 2.0 AA Standards.
 If you encounter a general error or issue with accessing information on www.ut.edu, please contact the Office of Public Information and Publications at firstname.lastname@example.org or (813) 253-6232.
 We will make reasonable efforts to address the issue as soon as possible.
-Students or applicants for admission with disabilities in need of information or reasonable accommodation should contact the Office of Student Disability Services at (813) 257-3266 or email@example.com.
-UT has also adopted an internal grievance procedure to provide resolution of any complaint alleging discrimination based on a disability as described by Section 504 of the Rehabilitation Act of 1973 and the American with Disabilities Act (ADA).
+Students or applicants for admission with disabilities in need of information or reasonable accommodation should contact the Office of Student Accessibility Services at (813) 257-3266 or email@example.com.
+UT has also adopted an internal grievance procedure to provide resolution of any complaint alleging discrimination based on a disability as described by Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act (ADA).
 Employees or applicants for employment with disabilities in need of information or reasonable accommodation should contact Human Resources at (813) 253-6237 or firstname.lastname@example.org.

 To report an issue, please fill out the Access Barrier Report Form.